andersRuge/rails_copilot_instructions/.github/instructions/turbo-stimulus.instructions.md

 - Use values API for dynamic properties that can change
 - Document controllers with clear comments describing their purpose
 - Import controllers properly using Import Maps
+- You do not need to import each Stimulus controller individually in the `index.js` file.

 ## Stimulus Actions
 - Use meaningful action names based on the behavior (e.g., `submit`, `toggle`)